zarubinawebdev/rsschool-cv/cv.md

 * **Phone:** +998890 947-90-46
 * **Telegram:** @Soverena
 ## Summary
 I work as a project manager at a large bank in Uzbekistan.
-Before that I worked as a freelancerккк as a website developer for about a year.
+Before that I worked as a freelancer as a website developer for about a year.
 ## Skills
 * Photoshop
 * Figma